 A radio network must have at least 2 RNC nodes to communicate.
 RNCs connect directly into the control panel, via their RS485 network connection.

-The control panel 1's network address must be set to 1.
+The control panel 1's network card must fitted to the panel, ensuring that binary address 1 set on board via the dil switches.
+For example: